edlink/docs/api/v2.0/user/submissions.md

 If the user is enrolled as a `teacher`, `ta`, `designer`, `administrator`, or `district-administrator` in the class, this will return all submissions.
 If not, this will return only the user's own submission.

+Any `student` users who are actively enrolled in a class will have a **Submission** created for them by default.

 #### Request Parameters

 This query allows for [standard paging parameters](../../../guides/v2.0/paginated-requests).